alibaba/Tora/README.md

 ## 📣 Updates

+- `2024/10/23` 🔥🔥Our [ModelScope Demo](https://www.modelscope.cn/studios/xiaoche/Tora) is launched.
+Welcome to try it out!
+We also upload the model weights to [ModelScope](https://www.modelscope.cn/models/xiaoche/Tora).
+- `2024/10/21` Thanks to [@kijai](https://github.com/kijai) for supporting Tora in ComfyUI!
+[Link](https://github.com/kijai/ComfyUI-CogVideoXWrapper)
 - `2024/10/15` 🔥🔥We released our inference code and model weights. **Please note that this is a CogVideoX version of Tora, built on the CogVideoX-5B model.
 This version of Tora is meant for academic research purposes only.
 Due to our commercial plans, we will not be open-sourcing the complete version of Tora at this time.**
 - `2024/08/27` We released our v2 paper including appendix.
 - `2024/07/31` We submitted our paper on arXiv and released our project page.